materialsproject/fireworks/docs_rst/installation.rst

 Virtualenv installation option
 ------------------------------

 Virtualenv is a tool that allows you to separate your FireWorks installation from your other Python installations.
 If you're interested in this option, you might consider a :doc:`virtualenv install </virtualenv_tutorial>`.
 Otherwise, just follow the installation instructions below.
-A simpler option to setting up virtualenv that accomplishes some of the same goals is to use the ``--user`` flag when running ``python setup.py develop`` in the the Git version of installation (see Installation Method 2).
+A simpler option to setting up virtualenv that accomplishes some of the same goals is to use the ``--user`` flag when running ``python setup.py develop`` in the Git version of installation (see Installation Method 2).

 Installation Method 1: Use Pip
 ==============================